Beyond: Two Souls: Gameplay

-Beyond: Two Souls is an interactive drama and action-adventure game, requiring the player to move and guide the character into interactions with objects and other non-player characters in the scene to progress the story.
+Beyond: Two Souls is an action-adventure game, requiring the player to move and guide the character into interactions with objects and other non-player characters in the scene to progress the story.
 The player primarily controls Jodie through the in-game environments.
 At almost any time, however, the player (or second player during a two-player game) can switch to control Aiden instead.
 Aiden, as an incorporeal entity, exists permanently in noclip mode and can move through walls, ceilings, and other obstacles; however, he is limited to moving only within a certain radius around Jodie due to their spiritual tethering.

 While playing as Jodie, the game includes interactive objects marked with a white dot, which can be interacted with by tilting the controller stick in its direction.
 If Jodie must perform a specific action, icons pop up on the screen to prompt the player to press and/or hold certain controller buttons.
 Conversation prompts float in the air, defaulting to a certain choice if too much time passes before selection.
 During action sequences, like chases or hand-to-hand combat, the cinematography moves into slow motion whilst Jodie performs the physical manoeuvre; during this time, the player must determine the direction Jodie is moving and push the controller stick in that direction to complete the action.
 Other sequences require real-time stealth, which has the player sneak Jodie through environments while coordinating certain actions with Aiden.
 Failing certain action sequences will alter the course of a chapter (and sometimes later chapters) and in some cases lead to the death of a non-playable character.